berkutio/WeatherInfo/README.md

 dagger branch:
 Geolocation and Network dependencies were rewrited with Dagger2 library included.
 Thus master and dagger branches could be compared and possible examples of Dagger2 applying could be noticed.
 As it can be seen, Dagger2 helps to simplify complex dependencies configuration, plus reduces code strings quantity in the WeatherActivity class.

+rx branch:
+Simple replacing return param in retrofit interface class.

+mvpdatabinding branch:
+Implemented databinding for both Activity and Adapter.
+Given approach shows that databinding can be applied not only for MVVM architecture but also for MVP.

 Further plans:
 1. Implementing RxAndroid (Done!
 See rx branch)